 Basic Blocks

-From here, you can just start freely typing and just use Notion as a text editor.
-While not as advanced as Microsoft Word or Google Docs, you will be provided with the functionality to bold, italicize, underline, and color text.
+From here, you can start typing freely and use Notion as a text editor.
+While not as advanced as Microsoft Word or Google Docs, you can bold, italicize, underline, and color text.
 To pull up the entire formatting menu, highlight the text.

-Don’t stop here though – you’ll be missing out on all the goodies that the Notion team has jam-packed into this app!
+Don’t stop here though – you’ll miss out on all the goodies that the Notion team has jam-packed into this app!

 To start using Blocks, type “/” into the body – this will open up a menu of options.